- Submitted by Dahlia

 For the Sugar Syrup

-1. Take the sugar and water in a sauce pan.
+- Take the sugar and water in a saucepan.
 Boil it.

-Tips : If you feel the dough feels dry, add a few drops of milk.
+- Let it rest for about 5 minutes.
+By now most of the moisture is absorbed by the dough.
+(Tips : If you feel the dough feels dry, add a few drops of milk.
 The dough should be soft and moist.
-Only then you will get smooth balls without any cracks.
+Only then you will get smooth balls without any cracks.)

 Gulab jamun topped with sliced almond

 - If you find fresh mawa or khoya, you can make the jamun balls by combining 3/4 cup of khoya with 1/4 cup of maida, 1/4 tsp of baking soda and about 1 tbsp of water.